What is Behaviour Management?

 The art and science of behaviour management is to not have any cracks in your lessons for weeds (bad behaviour) to grow through, and having a system for any that do.

 There are some major benefits of having a rock-solid system in place:

 - It gives you confidence that you can deal with anything that happens in your classroom.

-- It lets the students know that you’re in charge, and gets respect (even if grudgingly).
+- Students know that you’re in charge, and gets you respect (even if grudgingly).

 - It allows students to see that you treat them all equally and fairly in the event of bad behaviour.

 There are two broad reasons why bad behaviour happens:

 Casual misbehaviour happens when students become momentarily bored and start to chatter, or muck around.
 Its main cause is students not having anything to focus on – think about time spent handing out worksheets, or spending a long time with your back to the class when writing on the board.
 It’s low-level disruption, and can usually by dispelled by the teacher re-focusing the class on the topic.

 Deliberate misbehaviour is more serious.
 It’s when a student makes a choice – either conscious or not – to act in an inappropriate manner.
 It can escalate out of untreated casual misbehaviour, or be a spontaneous incident during an activity.
 Or it can be a deliberate act of mischief by a deviant student :-).